KurtJFoster/kurtrek/README.md

 ### Books

-> #### [Hydroponic Food Production]([https://github.com/hydroponics-project1](https://www.powells.com/book/hydroponic-food-production-9781439878675) by Howward M. Resh.
-This book provides an industrial perspective on mass production of hydroponic farms.
+> #### A good textbook is [Hydroponic Food Production](https://www.powells.com/book/hydroponic-food-production-9781439878675) by Howard M. Resh.
+It provides a high level industrial perspective on mass production of hydroponic farms.
+Introduces the reader into the chemistry behind nutrient dosing, and brings up important aspects of controling problems that might arise during the lifetime of the plant.